makerdao/testchain-client/README.md

 The `snapshot` parameter refers to the id of the snapshot we wish to restore.
 If the chain which initially created the snapshot no longer exists, this will create a new chain instance using the snapshot.
-(TODO)

 **To remove a chain instance permanently:**